-Increasing throughput using horizontal scaling and action batching - Amazon Simple Queue Service
+Increasing throughput using horizontal scaling and action batching with Amazon SQS - Amazon Simple Queue Service

 Amazon SQS queues can deliver very high throughput.
-For information on throughput quotas, see Quotas related to messages.
+For information on throughput quotas, see Amazon SQS message quotas.

 To achieve high throughput, you must scale message producers and consumers horizontally (add more producers and consumers).